kubeflow/blog/_posts/2020-08-01-data-science-meets-devops.md

 *   **Resilience against failures**:  the system continuously seeks to achieve and maintain the desired state.
 *   **Increased autonomy of engineering teams:** each team is free to choose the tools and infrastructure that suit their needs.
 The reconciler framework only requires a minimal amount of coupling between controllers while still allowing one to write expressive workflows.
 *   **Battle tested patterns and tools**:  This reconciler based framework does not invent something new.
-Kubernetes has a rich ecosystem that makes building controllers super simple.
+Kubernetes has a rich ecosystem of tools that aim to make it easy to build controllers.
 The popularity of Kubernetes means there is a large and growing community familiar with this pattern and supporting tools.

 ## GitOps: Operation By Pull Request